mariostam/llm-feature-eng-recsys/README.md

 ## Key Findings

-Contrary to the initial hypothesis, the experimental results demonstrated that the Factorization Machine model trained with **human-curated keywords performed statistically significantly better** (achieving a lower RMSE) than the model trained with LLM-generated keywords.
-This finding highlights the nuanced challenges and current limitations of directly replacing high-quality, human-curated features with LLM-generated ones in this specific recommender system context.
+The experimental results showed **no statistically significant difference** in predictive accuracy (RMSE) between the model trained with human-curated keywords and the model trained with LLM-generated keywords.
+As the confidence intervals for the two models' RMSE scores overlapped, the **null hypothesis could not be rejected**.
+This finding suggests that, in this specific context, LLM-generated features can perform on par with high-quality, human-curated features for a Factorization Machine model.

 ## Methodology Highlights